2025 SWA Sponsored Contests

 If applicable, feedback to contest entrants will be shared with the entrants via email, within a week of the awards ceremony.

-PDFs of award certificates will be emailed to those unable to attend our 50th Anniversary Celebration meeting within a week of the ceremony.
+PDFs of award certificates will be emailed to those unable to attend our 2025 meeting within a week of the ceremony.

-Absent award recipients can pay postage and receive printed award certificates via USPS.
+Absent award recipients may receive printed award certificates via USPS.

 Contest List